urbanadventurer/Android-PIN-Bruteforce/README.md

 - Crack PIN list in reverse (to find which recent PIN unlocked the device)

+## Troubleshooting

+If you receive this message when the USB cable is plugged in then try taking the battery out of the locked Android phone and power cycling it.

+[FAIL] HID USB device not ready.
+Return code from /system/xbin/hid-keyboard was 5.

 ## Known Issues

 - The locked phone will miss keyboard input (PIN attempts) when the battery is low, and an on-screen popup appears.